kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 The next day the visibility was terrible.
 I convinced Tom and Jim to join me on some jaunts on the surrounding hills.

-On the third day, we got up early and decided to head for Mt Pisa proper, which we had failed to reach thus far.
+On the third day, we got up and decided to head for Mt Pisa proper, which we had failed to reach thus far.
 As we climbed the ridge where the road goes, the wind picked up significantly, such that reaching the summit rocks and sheltering behind them we a big relief.
-The chains covered in ice lining the road were kind of strange in that desolate place, reminding me of illustrations Isenguard in Lord of the Rings.
+The chains covered in ice lining the road were kind of strange in that desolate place, reminding me of illustrations Isengard in JRR Tolkein's Lord of the Rings.
 Keen to explore further, maybe check out Cliff Burn, but the state of the group was such that I was eventually convinced this was a bad idea, especially considering the conditions.
 We decided to take the gully down, somehow, this bowl had collected all the recent snow, and we no longer had to deal with the crust, just fantastic fun down to the hut again where lunch awaited us